cascadiajs/2013.cascadiajs.com/appium-node-powered-mobile-automation_jlipps.md

 ##Abstract

-Appium is a Node.js server that makes automating native and hybrid mobile applications easy, using any programming language.
+Appium ([appium.io](http://appium.io)) is a Node.js server that makes it possible to automate native and hybrid mobile applications, using any programming language and any testing framework.
 When we started work on Appium, which has become a successful open-source project with the better part of a thousand resolved GitHub issues and pull requests, we had our choice of programming languages and frameworks.
 For a variety of reasons, we chose